-Heroism, harrowing escapes as fire destroys California town
+Wildfire destroys thousands of buildings in California town

 Concerned friends and family posted frantic messages on Twitter and other sites saying they were looking for loved ones, particularly seniors who lived at retirement homes or alone.

-Chico police officer John Barker and his partner evacuated several seniors from an apartment complex.
+Chico police officer John Barker and his partner evacuated several elderly people from an apartment complex.

 “Most of them were immobile with walkers, or spouses that were bed-ridden, so we were trying to get additional units to come and try and help us, just taking as many as we could,” he said, describing the community as having “a lot of elderly, a lot of immobile people, some low-income with no vehicles.”